Updated February 2024!

 The Rowenta First Class offers high performance for such a compact appliance.
 This is ideal for students, young bachelors who don’t do much ironing but want to stay wrinkle free.
 If you travel, it’s also the perfect size to simply throw in your travel bag, plus its dual voltage capabilities mean you can use it anywhere in the world.
 It’s light body makes it extremely easy to use.
 Full Review

 - Perfect for people who only iron occasionally

 - Compact, flat-folding handle & storage pouch

 - Ideal for ironing only a few items at a time

-The Sunbeam Steam Master is lightweight steam iron with stainless steel soleplate that has a retractable cord which I thought would be cool, but it feels weak and low quality when you work with it so it doesn’t get my vote.
-It also has a limited number of steam holes.
-The retractable cord makes life a little easier though. being a retractable cord, you can set it to your desired length and avoid some potential mishaps.
-Still, my recommendation would be to spend a little more and to get better value for your money.
+The Sunbeam Steam Master is lightweight steam iron with stainless steel soleplate that has a retractable cord and a mirror-like design.
+We were quite excited to use this iron, but unfortunately, it was quite a disappointment.
+It is overall poorly made with a thin plastic casing and flimsy buttons.
+Even the highly reflective casing is very thin and “plasticky” It also has a limited number of steam holes.
+Our recommendation would be to spend a little more and to get better value for your money.
 Full Review

 - Retractable cord

 Steam output is the most important feature to look for in a professional steam iron It’s the powerful steam that ultimately removes the wrinkles.
 You should consider both the regular steam while ironing and the burst of steam feature that’s designed to target more stubborn creases.
 The more powerful the steam, the more effective the ironing process is at removing wrinkles, resulting in the test being done much faster.
 The average steam production for an iron is around 35 grams per minute and steam bursts are around 100 grams per minute.